Debate: Asian Universities Debating Championship

 Asian debates are largely an adaptation of the Australasian format.
 The only difference is that each speaker is given 7 minutes of speech time, and there will be points of information (POI) offered by the opposing team between the 2nd to 6th minutes of the speech.
 This means that the 1st and 7th minute is considered the 'protected' period where no POIs can be offered to the speaker.

 The debate will commence with the Prime Minister's speech (first proposition) and will be continued by the first opposition.
 This alternating speech will go on until the third opposition.
 Following this, the opposition bench will give the reply speech.
 In the reply speech, the opposition goes first and then the proposition.
 The debate ends when the proposition ends the reply speech.
-4 minutes is allocated for the reply speech, and no POI's can be offered during this time.
+4 minutes are allocated for the reply speech, and no POIs can be offered during this time.